Adam Engel

-Adam Trevor Engel (born December 9, 1991) is an American former professional baseball outfielder.
+Adam Trevor Engel (born December 9, 1991) is an American former professional baseball center fielder.
 He played in Major League Baseball (MLB) for the Chicago White Sox and San Diego Padres.
 He was drafted by the White Sox in the 19th round of the 2013 MLB draft, and made his MLB debut with them in 2017.

 Amateur career

 Engel attended Loveland High School in Loveland, Ohio, and played college baseball at the University of Louisville.
 After the 2012 season, he played collegiate summer baseball with the Chatham Anglers of the Cape Cod Baseball League.
 After his junior year, he was drafted by the Chicago White Sox in the 19th round of the 2013 Major League Baseball draft.